 Welch’s has even used screen grabs from the Master Calendar specifically with retailers.
 “The TPO tool helps explain – in a visual way – changes that the retailer is making and how they can course correct quickly.
 The retailer is definitely engaging with it – it’s easy to read.”

 At Welch’s, “We’ve been diving deeper into the way we use trade promotion dollars.
 We were spending where maybe we could have used those dollars else where and gotten more for our money.
 With all of our data in one place, we can assess total spend vs. individual account level review.”

 Saidnawey reveals that it doesn’t take long to get accurate baselines.
 “It’s very simple.
 There’s a baseline planning function that you can access.
 It will show you the current unit sales.
-The T-Pro system automatically does the projections for you.
-You can tell the tool if you want a flat or rolling value, then T-Pro automatically makes the trends.
+The optimization system automatically does the projections for you.
+You can tell the tool if you want a flat or rolling value, then the TPO automatically makes the trends.
 It’s easy to save your plan.
 It’s a very user friendly tool.”